 - the time between an appointment being booked and taking place.

-Data will be available monthly at Clinical Commissioning Group (CCG) level, for GP practices using the TPP and EMIS systems1.
+Monthly data will be available at Clinical Commissioning Group (CCG) level, for GP practices using the TPP and EMIS systems1.

 While this data will develop into a necessary resource to measure seasonal impact, this first publication consists of experimental statistics to reflect the variation in data quality between CCG’s as well as the ongoing development that will take place to the series, in consultation with users.